Artillery: Artillery piece

-Although not called as such, siege engines performing the role recognizable as artillery have been employed in warfare since antiquity.
+Although not called by that name, siege engines performing the role recognizable as artillery have been employed in warfare since antiquity.
 The first known catapult was developed in Syracuse in 399 BC.
-Until the introduction of gunpowder into western warfare, artillery was dependent upon mechanical energy which not only severely limited the kinetic energy of the projectiles, it also required the construction of very large engines to store sufficient energy.
-A 1st-century BC Roman catapult launching 6.55 kg stones achieved a kinetic energy of 16,000 joules, compared to a mid-19th-century 12-pounder gun, which fired a 4.1 kg round, with a kinetic energy of 240,000 joules, or a 20th-century US battleship that fired a 1225 kg projectile from its main battery with an energy level surpassing 350,000,000 joules.
+Until the introduction of gunpowder into western warfare, artillery was dependent upon mechanical energy, which not only severely limited the kinetic energy of the projectiles, but also required the construction of very large engines to accumulate sufficient energy.
+A 1st-century BC Roman catapult launching 6.55 kg stones achieved a kinetic energy of 16 kilojoules, compared to a mid-19th-century 12-pounder gun, which fired a 4.1 kg round, with a kinetic energy of 240 kilojoules, or a 20th-century US battleship that fired a 1225 kg projectile from its main battery with an energy level surpassing 350 megajoules.

 From the Middle Ages through most of the modern era, artillery pieces on land were moved by horse-drawn gun carriages.
 In the contemporary era, artillery pieces and their crew relied on wheeled or tracked vehicles as transportation.
 These land versions of artillery were dwarfed by railway guns; the largest of these large-calibre guns ever conceived – Project Babylon of the Supergun affair – was theoretically capable of putting a satellite into orbit.
 Artillery used by naval forces has also changed significantly, with missiles generally replacing guns in surface warfare.

 Over the course of military history, projectiles were manufactured from a wide variety of materials, into a wide variety of shapes, using many different methods in which to target structural/defensive works and inflict enemy casualties.
 The engineering applications for ordnance delivery have likewise changed significantly over time, encompassing some of the most complex and advanced technologies in use today.

 In some armies, the weapon of artillery is the projectile, not the equipment that fires it.
 The process of delivering fire onto the target is called gunnery.
 The actions involved in operating an artillery piece are collectively called "serving the gun" by the "detachment" or gun crew, constituting either direct or indirect artillery fire.
 The manner in which gunnery crews (or formations) are employed is called artillery support.
 At different periods in history, this may refer to weapons designed to be fired from ground-, sea-, and even air-based weapons platforms.